-Our clinical rotations are structured to facilitate each resident’s growth and development as an independent psychiatrist as well as a leader of multi-disciplinary teams in our system.
-Residents build upon their skills with longitudinal clinic experiences and by teaching other residents and visiting medical students throughout the training years.
+Our clinical experiences are structured to maximize longitudinal clinical care throughout PGY2-4 in subspecialty as well as general psychiatric rotations.
+Longitudinal rotation schedules promote the development of strong relationships with multi-disciplinary colleagues and with patients.
+In the county outpatient clinics in particular, residents not only get to know their patients, but also their patients’ families and their patients’ communities over the years.
+Psychiatry residents’ caseloads include the full breadth of psychiatric disorders with opportunities for psychopharmacologic interventions and often for psychotherapy as well.
+In addition, longitudinal training structures facilitate each resident’s growth and development as an independent psychiatrist and a leader of multi-disciplinary teams.
+Residents build upon their skills by teaching junior residents and visiting medical students throughout the training years.
 On call and service requirements are minimized in order to promote flexibility in rotation schedules and opportunities for residents to delve deeply into areas of interest in the field.

 “The residents have the opportunity to take an active role in policy and resource development in the system of care and that is not an opportunity offered by many other programs.”

 -Louise Rogers, Chief of San Mateo County Health

 In addition to our residency program’s commitment to public psychiatry and rotations at the San Mateo County BHRS health system, we also provide clinical rotations in other health care settings to give our residents a wide range of psychiatric training experiences.
 We have several rotations within the Kaiser Permanente health system including addiction psychiatry, child psychiatry, and neurology.
 We also have established rotations within the Stanford University Hospital and Clinics including child psychiatry and neurology.
 These rotations give our residents significant exposure to the structures of care within the HMO setting and as well as at a major academic center.